ReactiveX/rxjs-advent-2018/06/readme.md

 );
 ```

 That's enough for today!
-Join me tomorrow for our next adventure where we're getting in to the `pipe` finally!
+Join me tomorrow for our next adventure where we're getting into the `pipe` finally!